 - Nanoparticles (100+ nanometer) are super small and easy to absorb into the bloodstream, without being too small

 To make products to easily move through a cell membrane, one of the best methods is reducing their sizes.
 The nanoparticles increase the surface area for absorption so that you can enjoy faster results.
 However, as stated, not all nano CBD products are created equal and a lot of products aren’t even true nano products.

 - Protecting the CBD

 This is perhaps the most outstanding aspect of water soluble CBD softgels.
 The delivery vehicle used to bind the CBD helps to protect the core compounds so that they are delivered in effective doses.
-If you take a look at the oral application of CBD oils, the bulk of it is broken down in the gastrointestinal system and ultimately doesn’t end up working for you.
-Research has shown that only about 6% of the dose you swallow reaches the bloodstream.
-Water soluble CBD oil facilitates optimal absorption, which can provide up to 80% bioavailability.
+If you take a look at the oral application of high quality CBD oils, the bulk of it is broken down in the gastrointestinal system and ultimately doesn’t end up working for you.
+Research has shown that only about 6% of the dose you swallow reaches the bloodstream. nano CBD oil facilitates optimal absorption, which can provide up to 80% bioavailability.

 - Promoting increased bioavailability